haslab/why3do/README.md

-# why3do
+# Why3-do
-Why3-do: a WhyML library for reasoning about state machine specifications and distributed systems
+A WhyML library for reasoning about state machine specifications and distributed systems

 ## Library Modules